TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32F4/Fly_E3_v2/fly_e3_v2_pins.md

 datatable: true
 ---

-{% include warning.html content="The silkscreen on the back of the board is incorrect for the Y driver slot and EXP2" %}
+{% include warning.html content="The silk screen on the back of the Fly E3 V2 has 4 errors.
+The EXP2 pin labeled A13 is Reset.
+The EXP2 pin labeled +5v is not connected.
+The Y driver socket STEP is PE4 and UART pin is PB6.
+The EXP1 pins labelled E14 and E15 are swapped.
+The diagrams below are correct." %}

 ## Fly-E3-v2 Pinout Diagram